mythz/site/_blog/posts/2021-10-28-docs-search.md

 </ClientOnly>
 ```

-With the logic to capture the window global shortcut keys wrapped in a hidden
+Where the logic to capture the window global shortcut keys is wrapped in a hidden
 [KeyboardEvents.vue](https://gist.github.com/gistlyn/d215e9ff31abd9adce719a663a4bd8af#file-keyboardevents-vue):

 ```html